 The card I previously used to pay our cell phone bill was the Ink Business Cash Credit Card.
 While it took me forever to convince Chase I had a business, they were willing to give Sharon an Ink Bold card years ago (granted she had the 1099’s and W2 forms to back up her application).
-When that card was phased out, we changed it to the Ink Cash which had almost identical benefits with a better price, free.
+When that card was phased out, we changed it to the Ink Cash, which had almost identical benefits with a better price.

-Earning 5% cashback is a great return but it can be even better if you have one of the other premium Chase cards since you can transfer points from your Ink Cash card to a card, like the Sapphire Preferred.
-You can then use the points for travel bookings at 1.25 cents per point (giving you a 6.25% return) or transfer the points to a hotel or airline program where you can easily earn more than 2 cents per point (a 10% return).
+Earning 5% cashback is a great return, but it can be even better if you have one of the other premium Chase cards since you can transfer points from your Ink Cash card to a card, like the Sapphire Preferred.
+You can then use the points for travel bookings at 1.25 cents per point (giving you a 6.25% return) or transfer the points to a hotel or airline program to easily earn more than 2 cents per point (a 10% return).

 However, I changed the card on our T-Mobile bill right after I was approved for the Ink Business Preferred card.
 There was one other perk this card provided that I didn’t get from any other card.